EPFL-LCSB/NOMAD/ME-p-coumaric-acid/README.md

-# NOMAD application to improve p-coumaric acid production in S. cerevisiae
+# NOMAD application: improve p-coumaric acid production in S. cerevisiae
 ## About this subrepository
 This subrepository contains all the code and data required to reproduce the work presented in the paper entitled "Kinetic-model-guided engineering of multiple S. cerevisiae strains